joshuamwale/joshuamwale/README.md

 * **Career transition journey** and my motivation to pursue a new career in software engineering (building computer programs, systems and apps)

 * 📫How to reach me:**mwalejoshua89@gmail.com**
-* 📄Know about my experiences(CV): (Updating my cv before I can share)
+* 📄Know about my experiences(CV): (Updating my cv before I can share here)

  ### Connect With Me
 * [LinkedIn](https://www.linkedin.com/in/joshua-mwale-8a8a3557/)
 * [Twitter](https://twitter.com/joshua_mwale)
 * 📝[Medium](https://medium.com/@mwale_josh)

-Don't hesitate to reach out if you are having a question or want us to have a fireside chat about anything, including philosophy, economics and poetry.
+* Don't hesitate to reach out if you are having a question or want us to have a fireside chat about anything, including philosophy, economics and poetry.

 * ⚡Fun fact: **I am versatile and write poems/poetry** for inspiration, rejuvenation and expression.
-Code and poetry = same coin.
 * ⚡Fun fact: **A bibliophile, I read very widely** (African literature, Shakespeare's play, Russian literature, Henrik Ibsen and Short stories).
-My current read is: Ibsen's Four Great Plays.

 ## Languages and Tools
 [AWS](https://aws.amazon.com/amplify/)